EvictionLab/eviction-lab-website/site/content/help-faq/q250-stories.md

 type: stories
 weight: 250
 ---
-For journalists, please see our Media Guide for a walkthrough of using our tools to uncover stories about eviction.
+For journalists, please see our Media Guide for suggestions on using our tools to uncover stories about eviction.
 For educators, please see our Teacher Guide.
 Citizens/activists, please see our Site Introduction.